 #1.
 Software Features: The ticketing system is the main requirement.
 Make sure the vendor provides all the essential features that your business requires - assigning, reassigning, escalating, re-sending, routing, closing, tickets.
 The more feature and capabilities that the solution has, better control it will provide.

 #2.
-Supported Channels: Check if the solution supports multiple channels - email, voice, social media, SMS, etc. The idea is to make it easier for the customers to reach your business with ease.
+Supported Channels: Check if the solution supports multiple channels - email, voice, live chat, social media, SMS, etc. The idea is to make it easier for the customers to reach your business with ease.
 Thus, the help desk solution needs to support all the channels that your customers prefer.

 #3.Customization: Can the solution be molded to your specific business and industrial sector requirement or is it a standard solution for all.
 The software needs to adjust to the current business processes.